SegiH/You2Me/README.md

 2. Run You2Me on your own web server (Tested with Apache and Nginx on Linux and Apache on Windows.
 [WampServer](http://www.wampserver.com) would be easiest to set up on Windows.)
    - Install  PHP 7 (Not tested with PHP 5)
    - Open source utility [youtube-dl](https://rg3.github.io/youtube-dl/) which does NOT need root permissions.
 If you are using Linux, it should be available in your repo so you can install it by running apt-get install youtube-dl.
 A Windows binary is also available on the official site.
    - Install getid3 for PHP.
 Linux users can install it using apt-get install php-getid3.
-If you are on Windows or its not available in your repo, download it from http://    getid3.sourceforge.net, extract the zip and copy the folder getid3 into the php folder
+If you are on Windows or its not available in your repo, download [getid3](http://    getid3.sourceforge.net), extract the zip and copy the folder getid3 into the php folder
    - Install ffpmeg by running "apt-get install ffmpeg" on Linux or Windows users can download [ffmpeg](https://ffmpeg.org/).
    - Install npm 6+ which includes Node.js and npm.
    - Download the latest source for You2Me.